 I hope you enjoyed part 2 of this series.
 The next article on the MicroBlaze performance will deal with more detailed benchmarks of the impact of some advanced MicroBlaze configuration on RTOS performance.

-Click here to read Part 1 of this article series about the MicroBlaze core performance.
+Click here to read Part 1 of this article series about the MicroBlaze core performance or here to learn about configuring a MicroBlaze for your application.

 Questions or comments?